ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 2. From your main Hadoop directory, execute './bin/hadoop jar curator.jar'. // TODO plus batch scripting??

-3. Locate your newly annotated files, in Thrift-serialized format (and automatically cached in the Master Curator's database), in your previously specified output directory.
-This directory path was specified as a parameter in the copy_output_from_hadoop shell script. // TODO does user pass this into JobHandler?
+3. Locate your newly annotated files, in Thrift-serialized format (and automatically cached in the Master Curator's database), in a folder copied to your original input directory.
+The output folder will be named in the form 'ANNOTATION_output', e.g. '.../input_job123/POS_output/'.

 ### Examining the Log Files ###